RenderKit/ospray/README.md

--   To build OSPRay you need [CMake](http://www.cmake.org), any form of C++ compiler (we recommend using the [Intel® C++ compiler (icc)](https://software.intel.com/en-us/c-compilers), but also support GCC and clang-cc), and standard Linux development tools.
+-   To build OSPRay you need [CMake](http://www.cmake.org), any form of C++ compiler (we recommend using the [Intel® C++ compiler (icc)](https://software.intel.com/en-us/c-compilers), but also support gcc and clang), and standard Linux development tools.
     To build the demo viewers, you should also have some version of OpenGL and the GL Utility Toolkit (GLUT or freeglut), as well as Qt 4.6 or higher.